HussainAther/scrape/src/README.md

     - Example: `python shussainather@gmail.com mypassword someurl`
     - Requirements: [selenium](https://anaconda.org/conda-forge/selenium)

+* `facebookgraph.py` : Create a graph based on each Facebook page visited for a specific page ID.
+    - Usage: `python ID`

 * `identify.py` : This script identifies the basics of technology that a website uses for a given file with a list of URLs to analyze using the `builtwith` and `whois` packages.
     - Usage: `python identify.py urlfile`
     - Example; `python identify.py urllist.txt`